charliecalvert/CloudNotes/Assignments/LampMarkdown.md

 Your images must be different from these, but they should have much in common with them:

+The master list:

 ![Master][lmd01]

+The summary:

 ![Summary][lmd02]

+A random page:

 ![Typical Files][lmd03]